10 key analytics every business should know about

 Keeping an eye on project and program performance as they progress is far better than setting out the target and crossing your fingers that it will be met.
 On-going assessment can help you to anticipate any potential problems and take evasive action to avoid challenges before they occur or to get the project or program back on course if it starts to slide.

 Interested in learning more about the key analytics your business needs to succeed?
-Check out my latest book, Key Business Analytics.
+Check out my latest book, Key Business Analytics (external link).